Peter Tomlinson

-Peter Tomlinson (born 4 April 1943, in Bristol) is a broadcaster and continuity announcer.
+Peter Tomlinson (born 4 April 1943) is a broadcaster and continuity announcer.
 He created the British children's television series Tiswas and was the programme's co-presenter in its early years.

 He was also one of the earliest presenters on Harlech Television.
 In 2007 he became the High Sheriff of the West Midlands.

 Early broadcasting

 Born in 1943 in Bristol, he was one of the first announcers on Harlech Television (later HTV).

 In the early 1970s, he moved to ATV.
 Fellow broadcaster Alex Trelinski recalled "he brought some great laughs into his continuity slots.
 The highlight of the week was on a Friday night when ATV would screen a horror film after News at Ten under the umbrella title of "Appointment with Fear".
-Everybody would have fun, with often the continuity suite lights being darkened, and Peter Tomlinson would appear clutching a teddy bear.
+Everybody would have fun, with the continuity suite lights often being darkened, and Peter Tomlinson would appear clutching a teddy bear.

 Tiswas

 In 1973, Tomlinson was given the task of linking a number of children shows on ATV on a Saturday morning.
 To liven things up, in between cartoons, he ad-libbed a competition, offering viewers the chance to win a T-shirt.
 The response to the competition was enormous and quite unprecedented for the station.
 This gave Tomlinson the confidence to approach the ATV's management and show them there was an untapped audience out there.
 The management agreed and Tiswas was born.

 Known as the "plummy-voiced" member of the team, he was a regular presenter on the show from 1974 to 1977, when it was still only shown in the Midlands region.
 He did though make sporadic appearances after that up until 1980, when the show was at the peak of its (almost) national popularity.